-All students with a Statement of Special Educational Need (SSEN) or Education, Health and Care Plan (EHCP) which names Wye School will be admitted.
+All students with a Education, Health and Care Plan (EHCP) which names Wye School will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

 Oversubscription Criteria

 The oversubscription policy for entry into Wye School in Year 7 ranks prospective students as follows, those ranked highest being offered places first.